Hero background

 Synthesize pseudo-CT from NAC-PET, MRI, and 2D Topogram to enable CT-less reconstruction of PET images.

-Rigshospitalet Technical University of Denmark University of Copenhagen KU Leuven QIM SyneRBI
+Rigshospitalet DEPICT Technical University of Denmark University of Copenhagen KU Leuven QIM SyneRBI

 About the Challenge